GoodluckAb/Attrition-Forecast-Analysis-and-Prediction/README.md

 Contributing
 We welcome contributions to the Acme AttritionForecast project!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For any inquiries or feedback, please reach out to:

-Goodluck Abraham
-Email: goodluckabraham25@gmail.com
-LinkedIn: Goodluck Abraham